nus-cs3281/2023/students/chan-j-d/knowledge.md

 s1.map(s -> "another string")
 s1.ifPresent(System.out::println);

-// Koitlin
+// Kotlin
 s1 : String? = "test"
 s1.let{ "another string" }
 s1.also{ println(it) }
 ```
-- Koitlin has better support for functional programming, including lambdas and higher order functions which are far more convenient
+- Kotlin has better support for functional programming, including lambdas and higher order functions which are far more convenient
 to deal with than the equivalent SAMs in Java.
-- Getters and setters are automatically implemented based on the attribute names in Koitlin.
+- Getters and setters are automatically implemented based on the attribute names in Kotlin.

 ## Android development in Android Studio
 Android Studio is an IDE extremely similar to IntelliJ with most of the same features but also supports additional features that help with Android app development.